BARD (Braille and Audio Reading Download)

 - PLEXTALK Pocket PTP1

 There are also digital player firmware updates that are periodically available from NLS.
 Digital players shipped to patrons will have current firmware upgrades installed.
 The last firmware update was in 2011.
 Therefore most TBBL patrons will already have a digital player with the most recent firmware.
 This site lists software version enhancements and changes such as the ability to use a "bookshelf" mode that allows users to navigate among multiple books or magazines downloaded on one USB flash drive or blank cartridge or among multiple magazines received by subscription via US Mail on a digital cartridge.

 Playing MP3 and WAV Files

-The digital player will also play mp3 and WAV audio files.
+The digital player can also play mp3 and WAV audio files.
 Create a folder on your USB flash drive named audio+podcasts.
 (Be sure to use the + sign between the words audio and podcasts).
 Put your mp3 or WAV files in this folder.
 The audio files will then play in sequence based on their file names.

 - How to enroll in BARD